My classroom procedures are introduced early in the year, in the order needed, but none without

 Assignment Notebook on

 Friday (also called a "blue note").
-This note must be signed and
+During the third grade loop,

 returned on Monday.
 Students should